-5.3 Employee must:
+5.2 Employee must:

-- actively participate in tailboards - understand applicable health and safety rules, standards, procedures, methods, etc. - identify hazards and controls for the job - have a questioning attitude if unsure of a task and stop if unsure - be mentally and physically fit to complete the tasks - report any unsafe action or conditions to the Safety Employee in Charge and the Supervisor, - stop any unsafe work if observed, - report any incidents that occur during work.
+- actively participate in tailboards - understand applicable health and safety rules, standards, procedures, methods, etc. - identify hazards and controls for the job - have a questioning attitude if unsure of a task and stop if unsure - be mentally and physically fit to complete the tasks - report any unsafe action or conditions to the Supervisor, - stop any unsafe work if observed, - report any incidents that occur during work.